jongwon-han/RPNet/README.md

 This is the repository for the RPNet package, a deep learning model for automatic P-wave first motion determination (Han et al., 2025; SRL).

-The code is currently being packaged with detailed user manual, and the official release is planned before the end of February.
+The code is currently being packaged with detailed user manual, and the official release is planned before the end of March.
 Please take this into consideration when using it.

 The `run_RPNet.py` script predicts P-wave polarity from SAC or MSEED files using the RPNet model and automatically generates input files for SKHASH (Skoumal et al., 2024), a Python software based on HASH (Hardebeck and Shearer, 2002, 2003).